patrickphzhang/patrickphzhang.github.io/_pages/about.md

 Research
 ======
 My research interests lie in computer system security.
-In particular, my research lies at operating systems, program analysis, compiler trasformation &optimization, and fuzzing.
+In particular, my research lies at operating systems, program analysis, compiler trasformation & optimization, and fuzzing.
 I have been working in the following directions:
 1. Hardware-assisted execution environment, particularly for Linux eBPF.
 2. Compiler-based code optimization and obfuscation.
 3. Binary analysis and binary code similarity detection.